María Lionza

 María Lionza is the central figure in one of the most widespread new religious movements in Venezuela.
-The cult of María Lionza began in the 20th century as a blend of African, indigenous and Catholic beliefs.
-She is revered as a goddess of nature, love, peace and harmony.
+The cult of María Lionza began in the 20th century as a blend of African, indigenous, and Catholic beliefs.
+She is revered as a goddess of nature, love, peace, and harmony.
 She has followers throughout Venezuelan society, from small rural villages to Caracas, where a monumental statue stands in her honor.
-The Cerro María Lionza Natural Monument (also known as Sorte mountain) where an important pilgrimage takes place every October, was named in her honour.
+The Cerro María Lionza Natural Monument (also known as Sorte mountain), where an important pilgrimage takes place every October, was renamed in her honour.